 I’ve tipped my team at fourth, but it’s a guess.
 I think we’re the biggest enigma going into the season.
 Some have tipped us as premiers.
 Others reckon we’ll miss the finals.
 I think we’ll make the eight pretty comfortably, and likely finish somewhere in the 4-6 range – but there’s the talent to get on a run and finish top.
 Recruited really well, and play a dynamic style that can rip teams apart when they’re hot.
 High expectations, and should be an exciting year.

 I think Adelaide will slide a little.
 They were shown up in the Grand Final, and I thought there were other occasions when they were exposed as great front-runners and struggled under pressure.
 Very skilled and dangerous when they’re on, I think they go into the season slightly weaker than they ended last year.
 They need a plan B.

-Geelong are touted by many by the return of Ablett, but they’re an aging team who have lost a few stalwarts over the off season.
+Geelong is touted by many by the return of Ablett, but they’re an aging team who have lost a few stalwarts over the offseason.
 They have probably the best midfield group in the comp, but weaker up forward, and with Lonergan and Mackie gone, down back too.
 They’re invincible at home, but it plays against them away, especially at the MCG where the big games are played.

 Unlucky teams are Bulldogs, St Kilda and maybe Hawthorn – I don’t rate Collingwood.
-I could see St Kilda sneaking in because they’re a developing team; the Bulldogs possibly too, though they’ve gone through some ructions and lost at least one very good player.
-Hawthorn are a bit like the Swans, you don’t count them out, and Clarkson is bound to pull a rabbit out of the hat at some point.
+I could see St Kilda sneaking in because they’re a developing team; the Bulldogs possibly too, though they’ve gone through some ructions and lost at least one outstanding player.
+Hawthorn is a bit like the Swans, you don’t count them out, and Clarkson is bound to pull a rabbit out of the hat at some point.